John Wheeler (musician)

-John Wheeler (born January 7, 1970) is an American musician, songwriter and music producer.
+John Wheeler (born January 7, 1970) is an American musician, songwriter and, music producer.
 While he is best known as the creator and frontman of the internationally-known "rockgrass" band Hayseed Dixie, Wheeler also performs solo and has produced and performed on albums by many other artists.
-He is the second cousin of bluegrass music pioneer, Lester Flatt.
-An avid motorcycle enthusiast, Wheeler has ridden a motorcycle on every tour since 2006, logging over 200,000 miles (320,000 kilometers) across Europe and the United States.
+He is the second cousin of bluegrass music pioneer Lester Flatt.
+An avid motorcycle enthusiast, Wheeler has rode a motorcycle on every tour from 2006 - 2014, logging over 200,000 miles (320,000 kilometers) across Europe and the United States.

-Biography

-Early life
+Early life and education

 Wheeler was born January 7, 1970, in Nashville, Tennessee, the only child of a carpenter and agronomist.
 Almost entirely self-taught on his instruments, he began playing the piano at the age of 3.
 His father, having seen him spend hours using a tennis racquet as a pretend guitar, got him an inexpensive Fender acoustic guitar at the age of 7, and he spent much of his childhood teaching himself by playing along to records on his mother's vinyl record player.
-From 1987 -1995 he studied philosophy and history at universities in Tennessee and Wisconsin, paying his way through by playing in several bands which performed on the college music and fraternity party circuits of the time.
+From 1987-1995 he studied philosophy and history at universities in Tennessee and Wisconsin, paying his way through by playing in several bands which performed on the college music and fraternity party circuits of the time.